Weed-AI/Weed-AI/search/README.md

 3. Open http://localhost:1337 for the reactive search UI
 4. localhost:5601 for kibana and elastic stack

+Make sure that you have modified your Docker configuration (either using the command line or Docker Desktop's GUI) so that Docker can use enough resources.

 ## Start the server in Development and Production mode:

 - DEV: